wesnoth/wesnoth/website/stats.wesnoth.org/ez_setup/README.txt

+FIXME-GIT: this file will need to be updated

 This directory exists so that Subversion-based projects can share a single copy of the ``ez_setup`` bootstrap module for ``setuptools``, and have it automatically updated in their projects when ``setuptools`` is updated.